 In an Asian kitchen, 1 of the most common leftover foods is rice.
-(If you're specifically looking for ideas regarding what to do with leftover sushi rice, click here.)
+Hence, this collection of delicious recipes where leftover cooked rice is the main ingredient!

-Leftover rice can make for very tasty food but here are some important things you need to know about it:
+Leftover rice can make for very tasty food.
+However, there are some important things home cooks need to know about it!

 The longer the rice has been sitting at room temperature, the higher the possibility that it's no longer safe to eat.